Into the Fog: Evaluating Robustness of Multiple Object Tracking: Volumetric Fog Rendering

 \subsection{Heterogeneous Effect}

-Natural fog is a complex phenomenon that cannot be regularized.
-Air turbulence, for example, may randomly influence fog intensity in different areas of space and affect the formation of irregular cloud clusters in the atmosphere.
-Following formulas~\cref{eq:opticalmodel}~-~\cref{eq:dark}, homogeneous fog can be rendered to the image.
-To achieve more variety in fog representation, we also create a heterogeneous fog that reflects the varied and dynamic nature of adverse atmospheric conditions.
-Following the common approach~\cite{Zdrojewska, fog4game}, we generate a \textit{turbulence texture} $\mathbf{\tau(x)}$ by summing up $N$ levels of pseudo-random gradient \textit{perlin noise} $\mathbf{P_n(x)}$~\cite{perlin, perlinnumpy} with various frequencies and amplitudes and redefine the~\cref{eq:transm} by blending the depth map with the turbulence texture:
+In nature, air turbulence can cause random variations in fog intensity across different spatial regions, leading to the formation of irregular cloud clusters in the atmosphere.
+To better capture this diversity and the dynamic nature of fog, we simulate heterogeneous fog by incorporating a \textit{turbulence texture} $\mathbf{\tau(x)}$.
+Following~\cite{Zdrojewska, fog4game}, we generate it by combining $N$ levels of pseudo-random gradient \textit{Perlin noise} $\mathbf{P_n(x)}$~\cite{perlin, perlinnumpy} with various frequencies and amplitudes.
+We then redefine the transmission map $\mathbf{T(x)}$ in Eq.~\eqref{eq:opticalmodel} by blending the depth map $\mathbf{D(x)}$ with the turbulence texture $\mathbf{\tau(x)}$:

-Empirically we find that using $N=5$ noise levels and reducing the turbulence brightness to $80\%$ resulted in the most natural appearance of the fog.
-To avoid fog flickering throughout the video, we use the same turbulence map for the entire frame sequence.
-The visualization of the heterogeneous fog and its turbulence density distribution is presented in~\cref{fig:tubulence}.
-Furthermore, the visualization of volumetric fog simulation on the real-world MOT17 dataset, through our pipeline is presented in~\cref{fig:mot17}.
+To maintain visual consistency and avoid flickering effects throughout a video, we use the same turbulence texture for an entire sequence.
+Since the videos in MOT datasets are typically short (only a few seconds), we can reasonably neglect the gradual movement of fog over time, which is usually slow.

+Fig.~\ref{fig:mot17} demonstrates the results achieved with our fog simulation framework.
+For more detailed explanations and further visualizations, please refer to the supplementary material.